-The IrisVision Live uses breakthrough low vision technology that can allow those with a visual impairment to watch TV, see family and friend's faces, cook, play music etc. again.
+IrisVision Live offers handsfree magnification using breakthrough low vision technology.
+It can allow those with a visual impairment to watch TV, see family and friend's faces, cook, play music etc. again.

 An easy-to-use headset that allows you to regain or retain independence.